Spiritual Programme - 2014/15

 - Be considerate of the monks and nuns: Dress respectfully (please no shorts above the knee, tank-top shirts, or tight and revealing clothing).

 - Not leave Root Institute property for the duration of a course.
 Therefore, all your business in town (travel arrangements, e-mails, phone calls, etc.) should be completed before the first session begins.

 - Maintain silence when specified on courses/retreats, except during daily discussion groups, question/answer sessions, and other prescribed "talking times" as outlined during the course introduction.

 - Since many of the ideas presented during a course may be new or different from one's own beliefs, we ask everyone to keep an open mind and be prepared to analyse and contemplate not only the teachings, but also one's own views.

 - Everyone’s participation is important.
 Therefore, all students are expected to attend all sessions of courses/retreats and come to sessions on time.

 Meals and Accommodation

-Root Institute serves delicious Indian and Western vegetarian meals three times per day.
+At Root Institute we serve delicious Indian and Western vegetarian meals three times per day.
 These include wheat, dairy, eggs, nuts, sugar and salt; although we will do our best to accommodate special health-related dietary needs, we are not able to guarantee this in all cases.

-During courses, men and women must have separate accommodation and couples or family members are strongly encouraged to stay in separate rooms to aide in creating a conducive course/retreat environment..
+During courses, men and women must have separate accommodation and couples or family members are strongly encouraged to stay in separate rooms to aid in creating a conducive course/retreat environment..